marcrobledo/tiny-toon-2-gb-restoration/README.md

 It sounded easy at first, but due to how the Game Boy ROM banks work, there wasn't enough space.
 So I decided to just translate the Japanese game into English, which sounded easier too, but...

 The English texts were much longer than the Japanese ones, so they didn't fit unless I doubled the ROM size.
+I also toyed with the idea of adding SRAM support (thus saving features) with a stage select option, but these also required some extra space.<br/>
 But **I love challenges**!
 So I finally went for the hardest route: restoring the password feature in the English ROM while keeping the game size below the original 128kb.

 Long story short: I achieved it.
 But it was hard as hell.
 The free space is quite limited and I had to rearrange things and do heavy optimizations to the original code to save some space and make room for the new code.

 So here it is: a hack nobody asked for, but that I am proud of ^_^<br/>
-Enjoy this cute lil platformer in English and with passwords!
+Enjoy this cute lil platformer in its best version in english!